openhab/openhab-addons/bundles/org.openhab.binding.velbus/README.md

   Here:

   * `<thingType>` is the type of the Velbus module.
 Refer to the [Supported Things](#supported-things) table for valid `<thingType>` values;
   * `<thingId>` is the hexadecimal address of the Velbus module;
   * `"Label"` is an optional label for the thing;
   * `@ "Location"` is an optional specification of the location of the thing;
   * The `CHx="..."` properties are optional and can be used to specify names of the module channels.

-Individual module `Thing`’s channels can be linked to OpenHAB items via channel names like `velbus:vmb4ryld:1:0A:CH1`.
+Individual module `Thing`’s channels can be linked to openHAB items via channel names like `velbus:vmb4ryld:1:0A:CH1`.
 Here, from left to right, the channel name consistes of the binding name, module type (`<thingType> = vmb4ryld`), bridge id (`1`), module’s hexadecimal address (`<thingId> = 0A`) and channel within the module (`CH1`).

 #### Additional properties

 Some module types have additional functionality not represented well by the trigger channels.
 A prime example of this is a temperature sensor, measurements of which must be polled.

 The following table lists these additional properties and the modules that support the corresponding property:

 <!--
 The source of truth of these parameters is the